 Where: Altoona

-Why we Love Haines Park in the Fall: The large fields at Haines Park are perfect for football, tag, and other fall fun, but the beauty lies in the many trees spread throughout the park, which make an amazing autumn backdrop.
+Why We Love Haines Park in the Fall: The large fields at Haines Park are perfect for football, tag, and other fall fun, but the beauty lies in the many trees spread throughout the park, which make an amazing autumn backdrop.

 Hanging Rock